 Nurtures acceptance of change

 It’s fair to say that most of us hate change.
-But through meditation, we come to accept change easier.
+But through learning how to meditate daily, we come to accept change easier.
 We come to accept that life progresses and changes, and that we must progress and change with it.
 By cultivating our curious awareness, we can more fully appreciate the transformations that life naturally brings.

 Meditation helps us fully understand that perfection does not exist.
 As meditators, we are better able to contend with our crazy, imperfect, and mostly out of our control world.